ddmitov/reteti/README.md

 ### Ranking Criterion: Matching Tokens Frequency

-The matching tokens frequency is the number of retrieved search request tokens divided by the number of all tokens in a document.
+The matching tokens frequency is the number of matching search request tokens divided by the number of all tokens in a document.
 Short documents with high number of matching tokens are at the top of the results list.

 ## [Thanks and Credits](./CREDITS.md)